irgaly/irgaly/README.md

 I love Kotlin Multiplatform!

-I can also use iOS Swift, Flutter, Xamarin.
+I can also use iOS Swift, Flutter.

 ---